 In all of these cases, the ad looks like its surrounding content.
-If you’re shopping for shoes on Amazon, you may see a promoted post off to the side or underneath that looks like the other shoe listings but is labeled as an advertisement.
+If you’re shopping for shoes on Amazon, you may see a promoted post on the side or underneath the main content that looks like the other shoe listings.
+These posts are labeled as an advertisement.
 These Amazon ads make it easier for brands to get attention for their products in a spot where users intentionally go to make a purchase.

 In-feed units and recommendation widgets will only include a snippet of copy to grab a reader’s attention which usually consists of a headline and description with a single photo.
 Ideally, your native ads should match the user’s experience on that page including the fonts, colors and functions.

 Native ads are used to build credibility and trust with consumers, satisfying brands’ long-term goals.
 According to Business Insider, native ads (typically sold on a pay-per-click-basis) will account for 74 percent of all ad revenue by 2021.